digitaltrails/vdu_controls/README.md

    deprecated for version 2.1.0 onward.
  + Automatic ambient brightness adjustment only triggers a change when the proposed brightness differs from the current brightness by at least 10%.

-There are also some things you can do to futher minimise NVRAM writes:
+There are also some things you can do to further minimise NVRAM writes:

  + Drag sliders to target values with no in-between pauses greater than 0.5 seconds.
  + Choose to restore pre-prepared ‘presets’ instead of dragging sliders.
  + Leave `protect-nvram` enabled which disables transitions for presets.
  + If using the ambient-light brightness response curves, tune the settings and curves to avoid frequent small changes.
- + If using a light-meter, disengage automatic adjustment when ambient light levels are  fluctuating (under condtions such as intermittent cloud cover).
+ + If using a light-meter, disengage automatic adjustment when ambient light levels are  fluctuating (under conditions such as intermittent cloud cover).
  + Consider adjusting the ambient lighting instead of the VDU.

 Some feedback is provided to help with making reducing NVRAM usage: